Search for a players profile

 GBC Wind Performance Rating: ⭐⭐⭐⭐

 His path to the European Tour was a well trodden one.
-In 2017, he won the Eye of Africa PGA Championship on the Sunshine Tour and the Hainan Open on the Challenge Tour which left him 3rd in the Race to Oman rankings which earned him his European Tour card for 2018.
+In 2017, he won the Eye of Africa PGA Championship on the Sunshine Tour and the Hainan Open on the Challenge Tour which left him 3rd in the Race to Oman rankings and earned him his European Tour card for 2018.
+He now plays the PGA Tour.

 Pressure Performance Analysis

-Began the final round of the WGC – Mexico Championship 1 shot behind Justin Thomas, shooting 70 to finish in 3rd place, 3 shots back of winner Patrick Reed.
+➖ Began the final round of the WGC – Mexico Championship 1 shot behind Justin Thomas (2nd place).
+Shot 70 to finish in 3rd place, 3 shots back of winner Patrick Reed.

-Began the final round 3 shots behind Thomas Pieters in the Czech Masters, shooting 71 to finish in 5th place, 5 shots behind winner Pieters.
+➖ Began the final round 3 shots behind (7th place) Thomas Pieters in the Czech Masters.
+Shot 71 to finish in 5th place, 5 shots behind winner Pieters.

-Entered final round 1 shot behind Oliver Wilson at the Qatar Masters.
-Shot 70 to finish in 2nd place, 2 shots behind winner Justin Harding who shot 66.
+➖ Entered final round 1 shot behind (2nd place) Oliver Wilson at the Qatar Masters.
+Shot 70 to remain in 2nd place, 2 shots behind winner Justin Harding who shot 66.

-Several big finishes after missed cuts – 3rd at 2020 WGC Mexico Championship, 10th at the 2019 Italian Open, 5th at the 2018 Made In Denmark and 4th at the 2018 Irish Open.
+Several big finishes after missed cuts – 1st 2021 Barracuda, 3rd at 2020 WGC Mexico Championship, 10th at the 2019 Italian Open, 5th at the 2018 Made In Denmark and 4th at the 2018 Irish Open.
 EVR can produce a big week from nowhere.

 Several top finishes at wind exposed events – 4th at 2018 Irish Open, 2nd at 2019 Qatar Masters, 2nd at Trophee Hassan II and two top 20 finishes in Open Championships.